 Chromatographic and other separative methods of analysis - Assoc.
 Prof. John Walsh

 This module is concerned with chromatographic methods of analysis- theory and practice including method development and troubleshooting and related tandem methods.

-Spectroscopic methods for drug analysis - Asst.
+Spectroscopic methods for drug analysis - Assoc.
 Prof. Astrid Sasse

 This module is concerned with the theory and applications of spectroscopic methods to pharmaceutical analysis including drug product qualification and drug discovery and development.